Steven M. LevinFounder and Senior Partner

 Steve was recently listed in the Illinois: The Top 100 list in the February 2013 issue of Chicago Magazine, a listing of the attorneys who ranked at the top of the Illinois Super Lawyers nomination, research and review process.
 He has been named an Illinois Super Lawyer every year since 2005.

-Steve has been honored by the Martindale-Hubbell American Law Directory, and awarded their “AV” rating for his legal abilities and very high ethical standards and is a member of The National Trial Lawyers, an organization composed of The Top 100 Trial Lawyers from each state.
-He is also a Fellow of the Litigation Counsel of America, The Trial Lawyer Honorary Society.
+Steve has been honored by the Martindale-Hubbell American Law Directory, and awarded their “AV” rating for his legal abilities and very high ethical standards and The National Trial Lawyers, an organization composed of The Top 100 Trial Lawyers from each state.
+The Litigation Counsel of America also selected him as a Fellow of the organization.

 In October 2012, Steve received an award for Trial Lawyer Excellence for the Highest Reported Illinois Verdict in a Nursing Home Malpractice case.
 The award was presented by the Jury Verdict Reporter, a division of Law Bulletin Publishing Co.
 To view the announcement that appeared in the Chicago Daily Law Bulletin on October 23, 2012, click here.